-- Bachelor's degree and Master's degree from a regionally accredited college or university; and - 2.
-Valid New Mexico Level 2 teaching license; and - 3.
-A minimum of 18 semester hours of graduate semester hours in an educational administration program approved by the New Mexico Secretary of Public Education that addresses the functional areas and related competencies; and - 4.
-An apprenticeship/internship as defined in the New Mexico State Regulations; and - Satisfactory demonstration of the New Mexico Secretary of Public Education's Level 3B competencies; and - 6.
+- 1. Bachelor's degree and Master's degree from a regionally accredited college or university; and - 2.
+A minimum of 6 years of teaching experience; and a - 3.
+Valid New Mexico Level 2 teaching license; and - 4.
+A minimum of 18 semester hours of graduate semester hours in an educational administration program approved by the New Mexico Secretary of Public Education that addresses the functional areas and related competencies; and - 5.
+An apprenticeship/internship as defined in the New Mexico State Regulations; and - 6.
+Satisfactory demonstration of the New Mexico Secretary of Public Education's Level 3B competencies; and - 7.
 Passage of the entry-level licensure NMTA examination adopted by the New Mexico Secretary of Public Education.

-EDUCATIONAL DIAGNOSTICS LICENSURE
+EDUCATIONAL DIAGNOSTICS LICENSURE IN NEW MEXICO